itmat/rum/creating_indexes.md

 possible then you can edit the perl scripts where bowtie-build is called to add the full path.

-NOTE: Some genome builds contain haplotype copies of the same chromosome.
+*NOTE*: Some genome builds contain haplotype copies of the same chromosome.
 You should not include multiple haplotypes in a RUM index because the pipeline will consider reads mapping to two haplotypes as non-uniquely determined alignments.
 Therefore when we built the human